We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 LetsGetChecked offers a variety of at-home testing kits, including categories like men’s health, women’s health, fertility, screening, and lab tests.

-The test comes with all the materials needed to collect a sample, as well as test directions and a shipping label for return.
+The test comes with all the materials you need to collect a sample, as well as test directions and a shipping label for return.
 For this test, LetsGetChecked requests you collect your sample in the morning.
 Physicians will review the test results and lab analysis.

 LetsGetChecked laboratories are